andmccutchan/lab-4-blog-post-AdvancedUno/post.md

 delay(2000); // wait 2 seconds before next reading
 }
 ```
 <br>This code is first defining the TRIG pin and the ECHO pins.
 We then set the TRIG as an input and ECHO as an output.
+The rest of the code then goes into detecting the distance by measuring the time it takes for an untrasonic pulse to go back and forth from an object.
 # Testing Number Display